 The Hoboken Shelter’s goal is to assist homeless men and women in developing the skills needed to gain employment, achieve independence, and re-integrate into the community.
 The ultimate goal is to end homelessness one person at a time!

 The Hoboken Shelter takes a holistic approach to helping people in need.
-It shelters 50 people nightly, serves 530 meals daily, and provides such support services as case management, counseling, job & life skills training, creative arts workshops, emergency homelessness prevention grants, & permanent supportive housing solutions.
+It shelters 50 people nightly, serves over 500 meals daily, and provides such support services as case management, counseling, job & life skills training, creative arts workshops, emergency homelessness prevention grants, & permanent supportive housing solutions.

 Since 1982, The Hoboken Shelter has served over 2.5 million meals and provided shelter to over 500,000 men and women and has also referred thousands of individuals to permanent housing as well as to alcohol and drug treatment programs through an extensive network of linkages with other organizations.